casinostgc/jamstack/content/home.md

 ### The Grand Collection of "On Land" Casinos

-The Grand Collection offers “Very V.I.P” Group Departures to great [Gaming Locations](/casinos) including: Las Vegas, Atlantic City, New Orleans, Tunica, Reno, Lake Tahoe, Biloxi etc. We also arrange “Very V.I.P.”
-Customized Gaming Departures for your personally selected travel dates, as well as advice on where to gamble to receive the most casino comps.
+**Casinos The Grand Collection** offers “Very V.I.P” Customized Gaming Departures for your personally selected travel dates to great [Gaming Locations](/casinos) including: Las Vegas, Atlantic City, New Orleans, Tunica, Reno, Lake Tahoe, Biloxi etc.

 ### The Grand Collection of Cruise Experience & Gaming "At Sea"

-“Very V.I.P.”
-Group Departures to exotic destinations such as: Hawaii, Alaska, Canada, New England, Mexico, Panama Canal, Bahamas, the Caribbean, South America, Europe, Asia and more!
-Additionally we arrange “Very V.I.P.”
-Sailings for your personally selected travel dates.
+**Casinos The Grand Collection** is here to help with “Very V.I.P.” sailings for your personally selected travel dates to cruise destinations such as: Hawaii, Alaska, Canada, New England, Mexico, Panama Canal, Bahamas, the Caribbean, South America, Europe, Asia and more!